paodelonga/vitae/index.md

 > versions of the curriculum vitae belonging to Abiel ([paodelonga](https://paodelonga.dev)) Santos.
 >
 > Below you will find clickable buttons redirecting you to each of the different versions.
+> At the bottom of each page you'll find a button to open the PDF template.
+>
 >
 > -------------------------------------------------------------------------------------------
 >